massoncheg/forgejo-docs/docs/admin/command-line.md

 ```
 NAME:
-   Forgejo restore-repo - Restore the repository from disk
+   forgejo restore-repo - Restore the repository from disk

 USAGE:
-   Forgejo restore-repo
+   forgejo restore-repo

 DESCRIPTION:
    This is a command for restoring the repository data.